Typical day at Lands End, San Francisco, Summer 2018 |

 If you drive further up the lake shore (or down, if coming from 80) we loved hiking up Mt Ellis.
 Just beware of the popular false summit.
 We also never miss a chance to hike down to Vikingsholm at Emerald Bay or up to Eagle Lake.

 I jumped in and started very strong.
 Then after a bit, I looked up to see how far I still had to swim.
 Oh man, still so much lake.
 I immediately lost steam and gently cruised through the water which got increasingly deep and cold.
 I heard faint laughter from the shore behind me.
 The island was great!
-But I borrowed my daughter's float for my return trip.
-The deal I made with her meant I then had to turn right around and bring back two floats.
+But I borrowed my kid's float for my return trip.
+The deal I made meant I then had to turn right around and bring back two floats.
 Good times.

-Me with two floats heading to the island on Eagle Lake
+Me with two floats heading to the island on Eagle Lake |

 Even longer drives: